peterennis/ae-lfs-dw/README.md

 The book is freely available here: http://www.linuxfromscratch.org/

 Here's a rough overview what steps building LFS consists of.
-The exact steps and requirements are described the book.
+The exact steps and requirements are described in the book.
 Note that the numbering here doesn't correspond to the chapters of the book!

-1. Start with some, working Linux system with Gnu Compiler Collection (GCC) and related build tools
+1. Start with some working Linux system that includes the Gnu Compiler Collection (GCC) and related build tools.
 2. Download source releases of GCC and the build tools, their dependencies, Linux kernel, C and C++ standard libraries and a bunch of system essentials, daemons and utilities that are needed for a working system.
 2. Build GCC and the build tools using cross-compilation to restrict the accidental linking of the host system libraries.
-3. Using these newly-build compilation tools, build a minimal system that is self-contained enough to work as a build environment for the LFS itself.
+3. Using these newly-build compilation tools, build a minimal system that is self-contained enough to work as a build environment for LFS itself.
 4. Chroot to the minimal system.
 The Linux kernel is still the one of the host system, but all the tools and libraries of the host system are made unavailable by the chroot.
 We do this to ensure reproducibility; both the tools we use to build the LFS system,